cparadis6191/String-Genetic-Algorithm/README.md

 String-Genetic-Algorithm
 ========================

-Simple program to find the longest run of 0s or 1s
+Simple program to find the most varied binary string